While rent-to-own programs can be a great fit for some people, it all depends on what’s in the contract.

-The basic idea behind rent to own is that you can live in the home for an agreed-upon period of time and also use your monthly rent payments to eventually save up to buy the home from its owner.
+The basic idea behind rent-to-own, sometimes referred to as lease-to-own, is that you can live in the home for an agreed-upon period of time and also use your monthly rent payments to eventually save up to buy the home from its owner.

-This complexity is why you need to understand the pros and cons before you enter into any rent to own agreement.
+This complexity is why you need to understand the pros and cons before you enter into any rent-to-own agreement.
+Read more about how the rent-to-own process works.

 The bottom line is that you should be extremely cautious about any program that has the following characteristics: